 The liver receives a dual blood supply.
 The portal vein conducts oxygen-depleted blood from the stomach, intestines, spleen, gallbladder and pancreas to the liver.
 This blood is rich in nutrients and noxious materials absorbed in the intestine; blood cells and their breakdown products from the spleen; and hormones secreted by the pancreas.
 Oxygenrich blood is supplied to the liver from the hepatic artery.

 In addition to oxygen, hepatocytes require a lot of energy to perform their many and varied functions, so it is no surprise that they contain abundant mitochondria.
 Mitochondria are responsible for the production of adenosine triphosphate or ATP which is the main from of energy used by our cells.
 The production of ATP also results in the formation of by products such as free radicals.
 Free radicals are also produced by our immune system in response to infection, irritation, and allergy.
 The metabolism of alcohol and many medicines also generates free radicals.
 Usually, these free radicals are neutralised by our own body’s production of antioxidants, such as coenzyme Q10 (CoQ10).
 Oxidative stress occurs when our own supply of antioxidants is unable to keep up with the numbers of free radicals being produced.
-Oxidative stress is associated with a number of different degenerative disease states, including liver disease.
+Oxidative stress is associated with a wide variety of different serious health conditions, including many which affect the liver.

-Fortunately our liver has the capacity to regenerate.
+Fortunately, our liver has the capacity to regenerate.
 Symptoms of liver damage are usually not apparent until extensive, irreversible damage has been done.
-This may take many years or it may only take several months if damage is caused by viruses such as hepatitis that directly attack the liver.
+This may take many years or it may only take several months if the liver suffers acute damage.

 The key to helping prevent long-term damage and to encourage liver rejuvenation is to decrease oxidative stress.
 We can do this by eating nutritious fresh vegetables and fruits, limiting our intake of processed and fried food, exercising, avoiding toxic substances such as cigarette smoke, and by taking a supplemental antioxidant such as MitoQ.